COMPASS-DOE/data-workflows/synoptic/metadata/L1_metadata/README_v1-0.txt

 * Covers late 2019 through April 2024 for TEMPEST and all synoptic sites
 * Restructured for ease of use, with metadata (location, sensor ID, etc) in separate columns
 * SWH plot naming reworked for new upland plot; mirroring TMP C to GCW UP
-* GCReW weather station variables are now mirrored to TMP and GCW
+* GCReW weather station variables are now mirrored to GCW-W
 * Many fixes to variable units and bounds
 * Out-of-service is valid for AquaTROLL and EXO